backstage/backstage/docs/plugins/create-a-plugin.md

 yarn new --select plugin
 ```

-[//]: # 'Todo: change the asses to show the output of the new command'

 ![](../assets/getting-started/create-plugin_output.png)

 This will create a new Backstage Plugin based on the ID that was provided.
 It